My name is Unne and I’m a mix engineer. Mixing records is what I do every day. It’s my job and it’s my passion.

 The Wow Effect

 What constitutes a great mix?
 So much of it depends on what the song calls for, but some of the things I usually want to achieve is for the listener to feel enveloped and drawn in, for there to be an esthetic symmetry to the stereo image and a warm and even frequency response so that the song has a feeling of fullness.
-As an example, pay attention to how I changed the sound of the distorted electric guitar in the chorus of Who You Are.
+As an example, pay attention to how I changed the sound of the distorted electric guitar in the chorus of the song below:

 With more music than ever being made today, you want your song to stand out and for the listener to go Wow!
 If you’re looking for that big fat wide sound so that your song can compete with all the latest radio hits, getting it professionally mixed is a requirement.
-Notice the dramatic difference mixing made to the song Ay below.
+Notice the dramatic difference mixing made to the following song:

 Fix it in the mix?

-My Little Brown Book, on the other hand, was recorded in a great studio with all the best equipment and extremely professional players.
-As you can hear, both of these songs benefited a lot from being mixed.
+The song below, on the other hand, was recorded in a great studio with all the best equipment and extremely professional players.
+As you can hear, both of them benefited a lot from being mixed.